RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	logical	network	zones	can	be	created	within	a cloud	environment	and	would	be	a	very	common	and	strategic	place for	security	controls	or	devices	to	be	implemented.

 ### Question # 44 - Your	IT	security	director	has	asked	you	to	evaluate	a	cloud	provider	todetermine	whether	its	security	practices	match	with	current	organizational policy	in	regard	to	data	sanitation	processes.
 Compared	to	your	traditional data	center,	which	of	the	following	options	is	unlikely	to	be	available	with a	cloud	provider?
 A.	Degaussing
 B.	Cryptographic	erasure
 C.	Overwriting
 D.	Zeroing
+Answer: A.

- 		A.	Degaussing	is	the	process	of	physically	altering	or	removing	the magnetic	nature	of	storage	hardware,	and	as	such	would	not	be available	within	a	cloud	environment.
+Degaussing	is	the	process	of	physically	altering	or	removing	the magnetic	nature	of	storage	hardware,	and	as	such	would	not	be available	within	a	cloud	environment.
 This	is	due	to	resource	pooling and	multitenancy,	as	well	as	the	dynamic	nature	of	a	cloud,	where	data can	be	moved	and	stored	in	different	places	constantly.

 B	is	incorrect	because	cryptographic	erasure	involves	the	destruction of	the	keys	used	to	encrypt	the	data,	and	it’s	available	on	any	type	of system.
 It	is	a	very	commonly	used	method	within	cloud environments	for	secure	deletion	of	data.

 C	is	incorrect	because	overwriting	involves	writing	over	the	sectors where	the	data	was	written	and	stored.
 Although	this	is	trickier	in	a cloud	environment	based	on	the	dynamic	nature	of	data,	overwriting may	be	available	in	situations	where	physical	destruction	of	media would	not	be.

 D	is	incorrect	for	the	same	reasons	as	overwriting,	as	zeroing	is	the same	process	but	involves	writing	null	values	to	data	sectors.

 ### Question # 45 - Which	of	the	following	types	of	threats	is	often	made	possible	via	socialengineering	tactics?
 A.	Data	loss
 B.	System	vulnerabilities
 C.	Advanced	persistent	threats
 D.	Insufficient	due	diligence
+Answer: C.

- 		C.	Advanced	persistent	threats	occur	when	an	attacker	is	able	to	gain access	to	a	system	and	reside	there	for	a	long	period	of	time	without being	detected.
+Advanced	persistent	threats	occur	when	an	attacker	is	able	to	gain access	to	a	system	and	reside	there	for	a	long	period	of	time	without being	detected.
 This	is	usually	done	to	snoop	on	traffic	or	collect information	over	time.
 Often	it	is	accomplished	through	social engineering	tactics	to	gain	access	to	valid	and	real	accounts	so	that access	can	be	performed	without	detection.

 A	is	incorrect	because	data	loss	refers	to	an	organization	losing	access to	data	or	the	data	becoming	corrupted,	without	appropriate	backups or	means	of	access.
 This	typically	occurs	due	to	hardware	or	system failure	or	due	to	the	destruction	or	corruption	of	encryption	keys.

 B	is	incorrect	because	system	vulnerabilities	can	occur	based	on misconfigurations	or	poor	patching	practices;	they	do	not	involve	the actions	of	a	malicious	actor.

 D	is	incorrect	because	insufficient	due	diligence	occurs	when	an organization	has	not	properly	planned	a	system	deployment	or migration,	and	therefore	has	left	itself	vulnerable	to	security	threats.

 ### Question # 46 - If	you	are	bidding	on	contracts	with	the	US	federal	government,	which security	framework	will	you	need	to	be	knowledgeable	of	or	familiar with?
 A.	PCI	DSS
 B.	NIST	SP	800-53
 C.	SOC	2
 D.	ISO/IEC	27001
+Answer: B.

- 		B.	The	NIST	SP	800-53	publication	governs	the	requirements	for	the security	of	US	government	systems,	with	the	exception	of	national security	systems.
+The	NIST	SP	800-53	publication	governs	the	requirements	for	the security	of	US	government	systems,	with	the	exception	of	national security	systems.
 Anyone	bidding	on	such	contracts	will	need	to	be very	familiar	with	its	requirements	because	they	are	very	specific	in how	hardware	configurations	must	be	done	and	will	be	crucial	for	any contract	proposal.

 A	is	incorrect	because	PCI	DSS	applies	only	to	credit	card	payment systems	and	interactions	across	the	networks	and	systems	of	the	major credit	card	companies.
 It	does	not	apply	to	government	systems.

 C	is	incorrect	because	SOC	Type	2	reports	pertain	to	financial reporting	and	the	security	controls	used	within	them.
 They	do	not apply	to	US	government	systems.

 D	is	incorrect	because	the	ISO/IEC	27001	security	certification	and framework	is	a	general	security	program	and	does	not	apply	to	US government	systems.

-### Question # 47 - Which	of	the	following	cloud	concepts	encapsulates	the	security	concernsrelated	to	bring	your	own	device	(BYOD)	that	a	cloud	security
-professional	must	always	be	cognizant	of?
+### Question # 47 - Which	of	the	following	cloud	concepts	encapsulates	the	security	concernsrelated	to	bring	your	own	device	(BYOD)	that	a	cloud	security professional	must	always	be	cognizant	of?
 A.	Portability
 B.	Broad	network	access
 C.	On-demand	self-service
 D.	Interoperability
+Answer: B.

- 		B.	Broad	network	access	is	a	key	concept	of	cloud	computing,	where services	and	applications	are	accessible	across	the	public	Internet	and through	a	variety	of	clients	and	devices.
+Broad	network	access	is	a	key	concept	of	cloud	computing,	where services	and	applications	are	accessible	across	the	public	Internet	and through	a	variety	of	clients	and	devices.
 This	particularly	applies	to BYOD	situations	and	the	large	number	of	clients	and	configurations that	may	interact	with	cloud	services	and	data.

 A	is	incorrect	because	portability	refers	being	able	to	easily	move services	or	applications	between	different	cloud	providers	and	does not	relate	to	issues	involving	BYOD.

 C	is	incorrect	because	on-demand	self-service	pertains	to	a	cloud customer	being	able	to	provision	and	allocate	resources	from	a	portal, without	needing	to	interact	with	cloud	provider	staff.
 It	does	not pertain	to	BYOD.

 D	is	incorrect	because	interoperability	refers	to	being	able	to	reuse components	or	services	for	other	purposes	and	does	not	pertain	to
 BYOD.

 ### Question # 48 - Which	of	the	following	is	NOT	considered	a	building	block	technology for	cloud	computing?
 A.	CPU
 B.	Memory
 C.	Storage
 D.	Servers
+Answer: D.

- 		D.	Servers	are	not	a	key	building	block	technology	of	a	cloud environment,	because	the	focus	is	on	computing	resources,	not	the number	of	actual	servers	being	used.
+Servers	are	not	a	key	building	block	technology	of	a	cloud environment,	because	the	focus	is	on	computing	resources,	not	the number	of	actual	servers	being	used.

 A	is	incorrect	because	CPU	is	a	major	building	block	technology	of cloud	computing	and	is	one	of	the	major	billable	items.

 B	is	incorrect	because	memory	is	a	major	building	block	technology	of cloud	computing	and	is	one	of	the	major	billable	items.

 C	is	incorrect	because	storage	is	a	major	building	block	technology	of cloud	computing	and	is	one	of	the	major	billable	items.